-Kubernetes API server proxy 'kubectl' session recording
+Kubernetes 'kubectl' session and API request recording

 Recorded sessions are sent to a configured tsrecorder instance in your tailnet.